kyleko1234/myEasyLedger/rest_api/Documentation/JournalEntry/Transaction.md

 # Converting Journal Entries into Transactions
 1. Ensure LineItems are sorted by lineItemId, ascending.
 2. JournalEntryId, Description, Date, PersonId, OrganizationId are all directly copied.
 3. The accountId and accountName of the first LineItem are set as the 'fromAccount' for the transaction.
 The 'total' of this transaction is the amount of the first LineItem if isCredit is false, else negate the amount of this LineItem to get the total.
+Set the "balancerLineItemId" of the Transaction to the lineItemId of this LineItem.
 Then, remove this first LineItem from the array of LineItems.
 4. Reformat the remaining LineItems into TransactionLineItems:
 	1. LineItemId and description remain the same
 	2. AccountName and AccountId remain the same